centralnicgroup-opensource/rtldev-middleware-whmcs-ssl/README.md

 ## Minimum Requirements ##

-* WHMCS 7.2 or greater
+* WHMCS 8.0 or greater
-* PHP 5.6 or greater
+* PHP 7.2 or greater

 For the latest WHMCS minimum system requirements, please refer to [https://docs.whmcs.com/System_Requirements](https://docs.whmcs.com/System_Requirements)

+If you wish to use this module on older WHMCS versions, please use version 8.0 or earlier.

 ## Contributing ##